 The first event was hosted by the Western Academy of Beijing in May 2000 with seven schools participating in basketball and soccer tournaments and a mile-long run.
 A few weeks later, the first annual general meeting (AGM) was held at Xiamen International School on the southern coast of China in Fujian Province.
 To further extend the idea of friendly collaboration and competition, drama, public speaking, and Earth Day symposium workshops were sponsored during the 2000-2001 school year.

-Today, ACAMIS has a membership of 76 schools ranging in size from less than 300 pupils to over 2,500 in Mongolia, mainland China, Hong Kong, Macau, and Taiwan.
+Today, ACAMIS has a membership of 90 schools ranging in size from less than 300 pupils to over 2,500 in Mongolia, mainland China, Hong Kong (SAR), Macau (SAR), and Province of Taiwan.
 In addition to the continued connections for students through sports tournaments and cultural events, ACAMIS also helps school staff through professional development programs and networking opportunities.
 These staff services include a Spring Conference (bringing together heads, aspiring heads, business managers, librarians, counselors, athletic directors, arts/cultural coordinators, curriculum coordinators, and technology directors), a Chinese Conference focusing on language acquisition best practices, and workshops for middle managers as well as administrative personnel.

 MANAGING GROWTH AND DIVERSITY

 An additional issue is managing the great diversity that exists within the organization.
 We have many small member schools in remote, rural locations that have difficulty bringing a team to a tournament.
 Characteristically, smaller rural schools serve the children of parents working for civil service groups or non-governmental organizations and these schools may lack basic resources.
 Larger schools are often found in the urban centers, have long waiting lists, and serve students whose parents work for global conglomerates.
 Some ACAMIS member schools are non-profits while others are for-profit.
-Across all our members, curricula vary: some schools offer the IB, others the UK national curriculum, and still other a combination of various curricula.
-Most are not faith-based schools.
+Across all our members, curricula vary: some schools offer the IB, others the National Curriculum in England or an American curriculum and others a combination of various curricula.
+A few are faith-based schools.
 Cultures vary widely depending on whether schools are based in Hong Kong, Kunming (capital of Yunnan in southwest China) or Ulaanbaatar (capital of Mongolia).
-All member schools report that finding and retaining excellent teachers in a challenge.
+All member schools report that finding and retaining excellent teachers is a challenge.
 However, ACAMIS continues to be committed to all member schools to fulfill our mission and purpose.